Friday, November 30, 2007

 When you are ready to get a new laptop, remember that it can also break.
 To protect your investment and make it easier to recover losses, follow these advices:

-• Use the right credit card.
+• Use the right credit card

 When buying a laptop (or some other expensive item), use a credit card which extends product warranty.
 Keep in mind, that credit cards only extend the regular warranty.
 For example, Visa and MasterCard can extend a typical one-year laptop warranty to two years, but if you buy an extended three-year protection plan from the store (or elsewhere), credit cards will not double it.
 Find out the details of the credit card's extended warranty benefit to avoid unpleasant surprises.
 And save the documentation that may be requested by the credit card, such as purchase receipt, manufacturer's product warranty card, etc. Do not cancel the credit card, until the extended warranty coverage expires.

-• Don't throw away stuff; keep it clean.
+• Don't throw away stuff; keep it clean

 Don't throw away the laptop package (box), accompanying documentation (user guide, warranty card), media (software CDs or DVDs), and accessories.
 If the laptop breaks and you decide to sell it, you may get a better offer if it's in good cosmetic condition and comes with all items in the original package.

-• Use laptop cooler.
+• Use a laptop cooler

 Additional references: